ianfoose/wicker/README.md

 Topic is the topic name

-ids is the topic ids that will be recieving the data
+ids is the topic ids that will be recieving the data and is optional, only use the parameter when you wish to target only a subsset of the topic.

 ```js
 var ids = message.data.id;